azuech/ZPac/docs/README.md

 ### 14.9 Scatter/Chase Timing per Level (Step 8.9)

 Three distinct timing tables: level 1, levels 2–4, levels 5+.
-Each table defines scatter and chase phase durations in frames at 60fps, faithful to the arcade original.
+Each table defines scatter and chase phase durations in frames at 75fps, faithful to the arcade original.
 After phase 4 of the cycle, all ghosts remain in permanent chase.

 **Sprite X-offset bug diagnosed and resolved:** during Phase 8 a −10px misalignment was identified on sprites (ZPac and ghosts appeared shifted left).
 Resolved with an explicit −10px diagnostic test that confirmed the residual offset; corrected in the sprite rendering code.

 **VM → native Linux migration (between Phase 7 and 8):** migration from the VirtualBox environment to native Linux revealed that the emulator was running at ~¼ arcade speed under VM.
-Post-migration: emulator at 60fps target, ZPac ~9% slower than MAME as benchmark.
-Consequent recalibrations: speed_tiers halved, `fright_dur` promoted to uint16_t, `anim_tick >> 2` for ZPac's mouth animation (from `>> 1`).
+Post-migration, performance recovered; ZPac was subsequently recalibrated first for emulator speed, then definitively for 75Hz real hardware in Phase 11.
+Intermediate fixes included: `fright_dur` promoted to uint16_t, `anim_tick >> 2` for ZPac's mouth animation (from `>> 1`).

 ---